openAMRobot/OpenAMR/CONTRIBUTING.md

 This repository is maintained by the OpenAMRobot team.

 Current maintainers:
-- @Mobius-Line — scope: ROS 2 stack, simulation, bringup
+- [Mobius-Line](https://github.com/Mobius-Line) — scope: ROS 2 stack, simulation, bringup

 Maintainers are responsible for:
 - reviewing pull requests in their scope